Skip to main content

 Nameprice_difference

-DescriptionThis is for getting the price history ticks for a certain period over every hour.
-The period is the number of 1hr intervals to get e.g 12, the symbol is the pair e.g BTCUSDT
+DescriptionGets price history ticks for a period.
+The period is the number of 1hr intervals (e.g., 12), the symbol is the pair (e.g., BTCUSDT)

 Return Value{{ escape (jsonout .get_price_difference) }}